H2Cyber/VolDiff/README.md

 Feedback and bugs
 -------------------
-Please submit feedback, report bugs or ideas to houcem.hachicha[@]gmail.com.
+Please submit feedback, report bugs, or send ideas that you want to see implemented to houcem.hachicha[@]gmail.com.